hynky1999/WashingManager/README.md

 ### Reservations
 Each student can reserve a washing machine for a specific time period.
 During this period the student have to come to the commissionaire to pick up the washing machine.
-If he doesn't do that he will receive a timeout penalty and won't be allowed to make reservation next N days.
+If he doesn't do that he will receive a  penalty.

-If student fails to return a washing machine in time period he will receive a monetary penalty and any student who has reserved the machine after the student will be notified and his period will be changed accordingly.
+If student fails to return a washing machine in time period he will receive a monetary penalty and any student who has reserved the machine after the student will have period changed accordingly.

 Students can cancel their reservation.
 However they have to do it at least N hours before the start of the reservation.
-The students affected by failed retrieval will be able to cancel the reservation when notified about it(no N hours).

 ### Reservation suggestions
 - Users will be able to create manual reservation from calendar.
-- Calendar can be filtered by machines and their groups(building A/B, floor number range)

-Or they can use the system to suggest reservation.
+- Users can use the system to suggest reservation.

 ### Reservation info
 - Each student can see his ongoing reservations and cancel them in this section.
 The past reservations will be also displayed here with amount paid.

-### Borrow without reservation
-Commissionaire can lend a washing machine to student without reservation.
-However there obviously must not be reservation for the machine at the same time.
-The commissionaire will have to input the student info manually(Name Surname) to the system.

 ### Statistics
 Various statistics will be gathered and displayed to all users.